DeanoC/ZiggyStarClaw/README.md

 Designed  to be used over tailscale VPS (not tested outside that).

-The aim is to provide a small alternative to the offical companion apps, at the moment its just chat but hoping to provide other services including node usage.
+The aim is to provide a small alternative to the offical companion apps (hence Lobsters From Mars, they are aliens!), at the moment its just chat but hoping to provide other services including node usage.

 ## Status